htor/framing/readme.md

 # shortcuts

 ### cmd/ctrl+enter
 Save and evaluate code.
-If the code errors, the error is displayed on the lower left and the previous code will continue to be evaluated.
-When saving, the URL is updated with a shareable link to your piece.
+If the code errors, the error is displayed on the lower left.
+The URL is updated with a shareable link.

 ### cmd/ctrl+shift+d
 Duplicate current line